kanelloc/react-native-animated-header-scroll-view/README.md

 [![NPM version][npm-image]][npm-url] [![npm][npm-downloads]][npm-url] [![npm][license-url]][npm-url] [![npm][types-url]][npm-url] [![runs with expo][expo-image]][expo-url]

-A performant animated ScrollView component that:
+A performant animated scroll view components that:
+* 🔥Supports `FlatList` and `ScrollView` scrolling interactions.
 * 🔥Animates an image or a custom component into a navbar header
 * 🔥Supports bounce animation on scroll down
 * 🔥Supports both iOS and Android devices